NotDari/Coretech-Operation-Wire-Storm/README.md

 ```bash
 ./operation_wire_storm
 ```
-2. Go to the tests folder
+2. Go to the tests folder(Go to the root project folder first)
 ```bash
 cd tests
 ```